MuckT/wirefame-exercise/README.md

 #### LAB - 08 Reflections

-* Overall the project went well I followed along in class and then recreated the same layout using CSS Gid.
+* Overall the project went well I followed along in class and then recreated the same layout using CSS Grid.
 I also had some issues with the links to the sample images so I included them in the project itself.

 * How do I get the footer to stick to the bottom of the page in mobile using CSS Grid?